 A good starting point is our Route Map document which will help bring these two strands together.
 It will assist you to plan the questions you need to ask and the steps you need to take at each stage in the process - from developing an initial idea to the final step of getting the keys to the building.

 It is important to work through the Route Map, see where you are and check you have completed all the different phases.
 Putting in the work to develop strong foundations will pay dividends in the longer term.

 It is a really good idea to make sure you have a copy of the Guidance for Community Transfer Bodies produced by the Scottish Government, which gives full details of the CAT process within the Act.
-Your COSS adviser will help you navigate this important document.

 We have developed a series of Modules and training events to help you every step of the way.
 The first of these written modules is entitled An Introduction to Community Asset Transfer and gives an overview of all aspects of the topic.